openssl/perftools/README.md

 If `-v` ("verbose") option is specified, additional information is printed for each run: median, minimum, maximum time among threads, as well as standard deviation.
+If `-b` ("bind") option is provided, thread affinity is set to the threads so the available cores are assigned in a round robin manner.
 The mandatory option `-k` selects the key type for benchmark.
 The list of keys for testing is as follows: dh, dhx, dsa, ec, rsa, x25519.
 To run benchmark for all keys and formats using 4 threads, run `pkeyread` as follows: